-The effectiveness of technology-based interventions in promoting the mental health and wellbeing of people aged 65 and over has a limited and inconsistent evidence base (Forsman et al 2018).
+A recent systematic review explored the effectiveness of technology-based interventions in promoting the mental health and wellbeing of people aged 65 and over.
+It found a paucity of methodologically sound studies resulting in an inconsistent evidence base of what was deemed to be only moderate in strength and quality (Forsman et al 2018).